xplor-pay/xplor-pay-mobile-android/JAVA_README.md

 intent.putExtra(
 	ClearentSDKUi.SDK_WRAPPER_ACTION_KEY,
 	ClearentSDKUi.SDK_WRAPPER_ACTION_PAIR
-)
+);

 // If you want to show hints for the pairing process you should also do this: intent.putExtra(
     ClearentSDKUi.SDK_WRAPPER_SHOW_HINTS,
     true
-)
+);
 ```

 **Starting a transaction**

 Every time you start a transaction you need to pass the amount as a Double to the intent.
-The SDK UI provides the option to enter the card details manualy or by using the card reader.
+The SDK UI provides the option to enter the card details manually or by using the card reader.

 ```
 intent.putExtra(
 	ClearentSDKUi.SDK_WRAPPER_PAYMENT_METHOD,
-        PaymentMethod as Parcelable // Where PaymentMethod is an enum inside "com.clearent.idtech.android.wrapper.ui.PaymentMethod" with the values "CARD_READER" and "MANUAL_ENTRY"
+    (Parcelable) PaymentMethod // Where PaymentMethod is an enum inside "com.clearent.idtech.android.wrapper.ui.PaymentMethod" with the values "CARD_READER" and "MANUAL_ENTRY"
-)
+);
 ```

 ```
 intent.putExtra(
 	ClearentSDKUi.SDK_WRAPPER_ACTION_KEY,
 	ClearentSDKUi.SDK_WRAPPER_ACTION_TRANSACTION
-)
+);
 intent.putExtra(
 	ClearentSDKUi.SDK_WRAPPER_AMOUNT_KEY,
-	amount  // The amount of the transaction which is a Double )
+	amount  // The amount of the transaction which is a Double );
 ```

 **Showing readers list & reader details**